XDF2018/SDSOC_CV_ML/readme.md

 have lost it, please raise your hand and ask one of the lab assistants for help.

-Begin by using your web browser to the following URL: https://console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:tag:Name=\<your IAM user name\>;sort=tag:Name
+Begin by using your web browser to open the following URL: console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:tag:Name=\<your IAM user name\>;sort=tag:Name

 For example, if your user name is "user7", the correct URL would be: https://console.aws.amazon.com/ec2/v2/home?region=us-west-2#Instances:tag:Name=User7;sort=tag:Name